-After rice has soaked, add 3/4 teaspoons salt and stir.
-Turn heat on high.
+After the rice has soaked, add 3/4 teaspoons of salt and stir.
+You have two options for cooking:

 04 of 07

-Once water begins to bubble at a gentle boil, turn heat down to medium-low so that it is just nicely simmering.
-Place the lid askew, as in the picture, allowing some of the steam to escape.
-Simmer the rice in this way for 10 minutes.Continue to 5 of 7 below.
+Once the rice is simmering, place the lid askew, allowing some of the steam to escape.
+Simmer for 10 minutes.Continue to 5 of 7 below.

 05 of 07

-After 10 minutes, use a fork to pull the rice aside.
+After 10 minutes have passed, use a fork to pull the rice aside.
 Look down into the gap you've made.
-If all the water has been absorbed: turn off the heat.
-If there is still water in the pot: allow rice to cook another 5 to 10 minutes, or until all the water has been absorbed by the rice.Continue to 6 of 7 below.
+If all the water has been absorbed, turn off the heat.
+If there is still water in the pot, allow the rice to cook for another 5 to 10 minutes, or until all the water has been absorbed by the rice.Continue to 6 of 7 below.

 06 of 07

-When all the water is gone, turn off the heat but leave the pot on the burner.
+When all the water is gone, turn off the heat, but leave the pot on the burner.
 Place lid on tight and allow rice to sit for 8 to 10 minutes, or until you're ready to eat.
-The heat in the pot will steam cook the rice, finishing it off perfectly.
+The heat in the pot will steam cook the rice, finishing it off to perfection.

-Tip: the rice will stay warm in this way for up to 2 hours, which is convenient when you're cooking other dishes, and great when you're expecting dinner guests!Continue to 7 of 7 below.
+The rice will stay warm in this way for up to 2 hours, convenient for when you're cooking other dishes and great if you're expecting dinner guests.Continue to 7 of 7 below.

 07 of 07

-Remove lid and serve your sticky rice.
-Sticky rice goes well with stir-fries (like those listed below), as well as dishes which have a lot of sauce to them, such as curries, but it is also beautiful and nutritious by itself.
+Sticky rice goes well with stir-fries as well as dishes that have a lot of sauce to them, such as curries, but it is also beautiful and nutritious by itself.

 - Store sticky rice covered in the refrigerator, but be sure to eat it up within a day or two, as it will harden faster than regular rice.